 - 17 985m³ of waste diverted from landfill

 Canal Walk Shopping Centre is involved with numerous community and social projects, which include Reach For A Dream, CANSA Shavathon, WP Blood Transfusion, Cupcakes for CANSA, SPCA and many more.

 To celebrate Madiba’s legacy, we embrace Mandela Day with unique initiatives, inviting members of the public and corporates to donate their 67 minutes at the centre on Mandela Day, supporting worthy beneficiaries such as LEAP Science & Maths Schools and Stop Hunger Now.

-We host a corporate Golf Day where the proceeds raised are donated to a charity.
-In the past we have supported Ikamva Labantu, an organisation that works in disadvantaged communities and place enormous importance on Early Childhood Development, which lays the foundation of a child’s future learning.
+We have previously hosted a corporate Golf Day where the proceeds raised were donated to a charity.
+The supported charities have included Ikamva Labantu, an organisation that works in disadvantaged communities and place enormous importance on Early Childhood Development, which lays the foundation of a child’s future learning.
 We have also supported the Smile Foundation, a non-profit charity, dedicated to transforming the lives of South African children with facial abnormalities in need of surgical intervention.